Sony Xperia Z review

 Sony Xperia Z: Performance

-That Qualcomm quad-core 1.5GHz processor is, as you’d expect, very swift indeed.
+That 1.5GHz processor is a Qualcomm MDM9215M quad-core Krait model so is, as you’d expect, very swift indeed.
 As more demanding apps arrive it should have more than enough slack to keep things ticking along happily enough.
-For now, it’s lightning-fast.

 Sony Xperia Z: Battery

-It achieves this by shutting down almost everything.
-You can still receive texts and phone calls but wireless and mobile data are disabled.
-Alarms will still sound.
+It achieves this by shutting down almost everything, to be honest, so you won’t have a fully functioning mobile.
+You can still receive texts and phone calls but wireless and mobile data are disabled while the stamina mode is invoked.

 In practice the estimates weren’t wholly reliable, but it’s great to be able to eke out what juice there is when you know you otherwise be able to charge the phone in time.